 ACTION ITEM: Decide on four ideas for showing off your product in its intended context.

 5. Create a short-form product demo

 If you aren’t leveraging video on your ecommerce product page, you’re missing out on one of the most effective conversion assets out there.
-Now, if you already have a high-quality product video—maybe something with interviews, testimonials, and product shots, and so on—that’s great.
-Keep it.
+If you already have a high-quality product video—maybe something with interviews, testimonials, and product shots—that’s great.

 But a lot of savvy ecommerce stores are also finding it really useful to have a short-form product demonstration video.
 This can even come in the form of a GIF.

-This is a short and simple video that shows the product in use.
-It’s a really useful video because you can add it to your product carousel, share it on Facebook and Instagram, use it for video ads, and more.
+It’s a versatile video asset that shows the product in use that you can add to your product carousel, share on Facebook and Instagram, use in video ads, and more.

 You should ideally keep your video under 30 seconds.
-This video doesn’t even have sound—although some short-form videos play catchy music in the background.
+It doesn’t even require sound—although some short-form videos play catchy music in the background.
 You’re just looking for a simple, clean, and elegant product demonstration.

 ACTION ITEM: Create your short-form product demonstration video or GIF.

 6. Add buy box content